langfield/ki/ki/DOCUMENTATION.md

 And in fact, this is possible.
 We first fork the addon so we can add some extra data to our generated HTML.
 In particular, we'd like to add an attribute `ki-src` whose value is the UTF-8 encoded source code.
-In general, this will be the encoded version of the source of whatever you'd like to autoformat.
+In general, this will be the encoded version of the source of whatever we'd like to autoformat.

 We also add a `ki-formatter` attribute, whose value is an identifier that specifies a custom python module (we must implement this) that transforms the